-Begun in 2008, the program has seen 40 mentees pass through, with a total of 30 mentors assisting along the way.
-Want to learn more about the association or profession in general?
-This 6-month program is the way to go.
-A mentee may begin the program at any time and is allowed the 6 months to complete it.
+The program started in 2008 and since then has seen more than 40 mentees complete the program, with 30 mentors assisting along the way.
+Want to learn more about the association or water profession in general?
+This 6-12 month program is the way to go.
+A mentee may begin the program at any time and is allowed 6-12 months to complete it.
 And NEWWA’s acronym says it all about the program:

 • N – New to the association?

 • E – Explore the association along with an experienced member.

 • W – Worth your time and effort.

 • A – Affordable as it is absolutely free.

 There are great opportunities for both new and young members to get involved as a mentee, and even greater opportunities for existing members to become a mentor!
 If you’re interested in either, please contact the Mentor Program Coodinators:

 NEWWA publishes an annual Member Roster that is sent to all members in August.
 In April of each year members receive notification to update their information and an opt-out option for the roster.
 Members need to ensure that their information is up to date with the association.
 Note that the roster is a NEWWA member benefit and only NEWWA members have access.
 CLICK ON THE IMAGE TO THE LEFT TO VIEW THE MOST RECENT MEMBER ROSTER.

 The Member Roster, in addition to listing the names and contact information for all NEWWA's members (individual, utility, and associate/consultant), includes:

 NEWWA past officers and editors